InitialCrow/Chat/readme.txt

-chat @ver alpha 0.1
+chat @ver alpha 0.2
 ------------------------------- how to work ------------------------------------------------------

-- put chat-server api in you server it could be virtualhost on local server like wamp or xamp...
+- put chat-server api in you server it could be virtualhost on local server like wamp or xamp... think to config allow access

-- change form url action set url of your sever where chat-server was put in all page of chat-client ( function for just change one url for all form comming soon)
+- set param in chat-server/install.sh for create your database and launch it

-- set param in install.sh for your database and launch it
+- set param in chat-server/connectBdd.php for link api on your database

-- set param in chat-server for link pdo at your database do for all page of chat-server ( function for just change one line for all comming soon)
+- set param in chat-client/js/serverConfig.js for link the client on the server API

 - create acount via chat-client